Javier Gurri Lopez: Hyderabad are planning for next season | Goal.com

 The club's interim coach Javier Gurri Lopez has expressed satisfaction after a 1-1 draw against Mumbai City last Friday and expects Hyderabad to come good against Bengaluru FC on Thursday.

 "I am really proud of the players' performance against Mumbai.
-I think everyone put in their 100 percent and I was more happy in the second half.
-We did not control the ball. maybe defending too much.
+I think everyone put in their 100 per cent and I was more happy in the second half.
+We did not control the ball. maybe defended too much.
 Our philosophy is to play attacking football because we have players to attack.
 In the second half, we changed a few positions and we created more chances," said the Spaniard.

 "The team is improving a lot.
 They (youngsters) are understanding our philosophy.
 We are trying to play as a team and I think this is the way to success.
 We are going to Bengaluru to try and win the game," he added.